 Work with experts.
 The sociology and public health department's small class size and many opportunities for independent research ensure that students receive one-on-one attention and develop strong working relationships with faculty.
 Areas of expertise include political sociology, race and ethnicity, cultural anthropology, juvenile interventions, comparative historical sociology, service learning, dating patterns, medical anthropology, community development, gender, medical sociology, environmental sociology, religion, and food and culture.
 Meet our faculty.

-Click here for a list of anti-racism resources developed by the Sociology Department faculty.
+Click here for a list of anti-racism resources developed by the Sociology and Public Health Studies Department faculty.